 A New Paradigm for Diabetes Care

-The insulin was detected a hundred years ago and before 1921, it was exceptional for people with Type 1 diabetes to live more than two years.
-The insulin is one of the twentieth century’s greatest medical discoveries and is still today the only effective treatment for people with Type 1 diabetes.
+Insulin was discovered a hundred years ago, and before 1921 it was exceptional for people with Type 1 diabetes to live more than two years.
+Insulin is one of the twentieth century’s greatest medical discoveries and is still today the only effective treatment for people with Type 1 diabetes.

-During 1980’s genetically engineered preparations appeared on the market that resembled the body’s own insulin with both short- and long-acting varieties.
-Around this time the first insulin pumps were introduced.
+In the 1980s, genetically engineered preparations appeared on the market that resembled the body’s own insulin with both short- and long-acting varieties.
+Around this time, the first insulin pumps were introduced.

-In the late 1990’s and early 2000’s blood glucose monitoring entered the market with CGM-sensors which enabled more self-care for people with type 1 diabetes.
-Today, with data from the CGM data there is a data and decision overload for the healthcare providers where the patients have to analyze continuous data manually in order to make daily decisions.
+In the late 1990s and early 2000s, blood glucose monitoring entered the market with CGM-sensors, which enabled more self-care for people with type 1 diabetes.
+Today, with data from the CGM-sensors, there is a data and decision overload for the healthcare providers.
+The patients have to analyze continuous data manually to make daily decisions.
 Complicated data analysis and physiological modeling are issues as well.

-In Sweden, about 50 000 people are living with type 1 diabetes and a majority of whom use CGM/FGM.
-Globally, 2 million people use CGM/FGM and more than 6 million people live with type 1 diabetes who all depend on insulin treatment to survive.
-To control the treatment, they need to measure their blood sugar repeatedly per day and incorrect dosages can be directly fatal.
+In Sweden, about 50 000 people live with type 1 diabetes, and a majority of them use CGM/FGM.
+Globally, 2 million people use CGM/FGM.
+In addition, more than 6 million people with type 1 diabetes depend on insulin treatment to survive and need to measure their blood sugar repeatedly to control the treatment, and incorrect dosages can be directly fatal.

-Globally, there are 6 million people living with type 1 diabetes.
-In Sweden, the number is 50 000 people and a majority use CGM/FGM who all depend on insulin treatment for their survival.
+Globally, 6 million people are living with type 1 diabetes.
+In Sweden, the number is 50 000 people, and a majority use CGM/FGM who all depend on insulin treatment for their survival.